chriswallace/wallace-museum/README.md

 - Select multiple NFTs to import at once
 - Import NFTs into your official collection

+### 4. Redis Caching System

+The application includes a comprehensive Redis caching system to improve performance:

+- **Automatic Query Caching**: Database read queries are automatically cached
+- **Environment-Based Control**: Cache can be enabled/disabled per environment
+- **Smart Invalidation**: Cache is automatically invalidated when data changes
+- **Admin Controls**: API endpoints for cache management and monitoring
+- **Sitewide Prefixing**: All cache keys use `wallace-collection:` prefix

+See [REDIS_CACHE_SETUP.md](REDIS_CACHE_SETUP.md) for detailed configuration and usage.

 ## Getting Started

 1. Install dependencies: